 - Click the lock icon next to the URL address bar.

 - Scroll down to the Flash row and click the dropdown menu to the right.

 - Choose an option from the menu:

-- Use global default: Ask if you want to enable Flash on this site.
+- Ask (default): Prompt to enable Flash on this site.

 Option 2: Set from Chrome Settings menu

 - Click the three vertical dots in the upper-right corner of the browser and select Settings.

 - Click Advanced at the bottom of the page.